wilm0x42/3ds-remote-linux/README.md

 # 3ds-remote-linux

 Tool to control linux computer from a 3ds.
 Basically like VNC, RDP, etc.
-Currently, it can only manage about 2-3 fps, tops.
+Currently, it can only manage about 2 fps, tops.

 It goes without saying, but the the server simply isn't secure, so don't do anything stupid with it.

+For optimal server performance, you should probably make the "server/work" folder RAM based.
+This can be done with: sudo mount -t tmpfs -o size=50m tmpfs ./server/work

 ## Random info
  * Uses port 55550 UDP